Angioplasty and Stenting in Denver, CO

 Blocked arteries are very dangerous, especially those that affect the heart.
 A blockage could easily lead to an aneurysm or stroke, which often result in death.
 These blockages are typically caused by a buildup of plaque, or by a blood clot.

 How Does the Procedure Work?

-Most stent placement procedures are minimally invasive, meaning that your Minimally Invasive Procedure Specialist will be able to insert them using a few tiny incisions near the affected artery.
+Most stent placement procedures are minimally invasive, meaning that your interventional radiologist will be able to insert them using a few tiny incisions near the affected artery.
 Occasionally, your surgeon may also choose to utilize an imaging guide such as a endoscope or an angiogram to assist them in locating the blockage.

 Because stenting is minimally invasive, it typically only requires a single overnight hospital stay.
 It is of course also advised for the patient to refrain from any strenuous activities for at least a week or two, depending upon their age and previous health history.